 Enjoy camping?
 Hate shattering the peace and quiet and scaring local fauna with a generator?
 Clean and silent solar power is a great way to add a little comfort to your camping experience while being kind to the environment.
-You can easily make a camping solar energy system yourself, or take advantage of portable solar panel products on the market specifically targeted towards camping applications.
+You can easily make a camping solar energy system yourself.
+Or you can take advantage of portable solar panels on the market specifically targeted towards camping.

-One of the Energy Matters team spends a great deal of time camping in the bush and set up his own economical portable solar power rig using standard solar panels.
-With it, he’s able to power his notebook for 12 hours a day, run lighting and power some small appliances, which allows him to continue working for Energy Matters while camping in the great Australian outdoors – and with juice to spare!
+One of the Energy Matters team spends a great deal of time camping in the bush.
+He set up his own economical portable solar power rig using standard solar panels.
+With it, he’s able to power his notebook for 12 hours a day, run lighting and power some small appliances.
+This allows him to continue working for us while camping in the great Australian outdoors.
+And with juice to spare!
 It’s a tough job, but someone has to do it!

-The camping rig is powered by 130 watt solar panel.
-The cabling from the solar panel leads to a Morningstar solar regulator which is connected to a 100 amp Haze Gel deep cycle battery.
+The camping rig get its power from a 130 watt solar panel.
+The cabling from the solar panel leads to a Morningstar solar regulator which connects to a 100 amp Haze Gel deep cycle battery.

-The collapsible frame weighs under 2 kilos and was made from 1 meter lengths of angle aluminium which is available pre-cut from most large hardware stores.
-A couple of hinges were added for where the solar panel attaches to the frame, some chain with carabiner clips attached to provide stability and easily adjustable angles and a few screws and bolts to put the whole thing together.
+The collapsible frame weighs under 2 kilos and consists of 1 meter lengths of angle aluminium which is available pre-cut from most large hardware stores.
+A couple of hinges are where the solar panel attaches to the frame.
+There is some chain with carabiner clips attached to provide stability and make easily adjustable angles.
+A few screws and bolts allow you to put the whole thing together.
 To make such a frame costs under $60 and is quite stable even under quite windy conditions.